oracle-samples/oci-data-science-ai-samples/model-deployment/containers/nim/README-Nemotron.md

 ## Deploy on OCI Data Science Model Deployment

-Once you built and pushed the NIM container, you can now use the `Bring Your Own Container` Deployment in OCI Data Science to deploy the Llama3 model
+Once you built and pushed the NIM container, you can now use the `Bring Your Own Container` Deployment in OCI Data Science to deploy the mistral-nemo-12b-instruct model.

 ### Creating Model catalog